El Salvador declares state of emergency amid killings

 The U.S. Agency for International Development announced it would shift aid from government agencies in El Salvador to non-governmental organizations.

-El Salvador’s new attorney general in June announced the government was cancelling the Organization of American States’ anti-corruption mission in the Central American country.
+El Salvador’s new attorney general in June announced the government was canceling the Organization of American States’ anti-corruption mission in the Central American country.

 Bukele enjoys extremely high popularity.
 He stepped into a political vacuum left by discredited traditional parties from the left and right.